30 April 2012

 25 April 2012

-Tags: CNEWA Holy Land Donors Equestrian Order of the Holy Sepulchre of Jerusalem Church of Holy Sepulchre
+Tags: CNEWA Holy Land Donors Equestrian Order of the Holy Sepulchre of Jerusalem Church of the Holy Sepulchre

 In this 2006 image, Patriarch Paulos and bishops assemble under a giant fiscus tree to hear speeches during a celebration of the feast of Mary of Zion in Aksum. (photo: Sean Sprague)